Okazakee/gym-mui3/README.md

 # GymTracker

 A minimal workout viewer built with React and Material Design 3.
+Installable as a PWA.

 ## Features